ashish-pondit/sheba_app/README.md

 I have made a Sheba App clone.
 I was quite easy and I enjoyed while making it.

-To try the app run the following
+To try the app run the following <br>
 `npm install` <br>
 `npm start` and `npx react-native run-android`<br >